dry-brews/BCAR/README.md

 ```

 ### 2. Build and Install
-BCAR allows simple compilation using a Makefile.
-Depending on your system architecture, you may need to compile independently.
+BCAR allows for simple compilation using a Makefile.
+Installation has been tested on Linux (Ubuntu) and MacOS.
+For unsupported systems, you may need to compile independently using gcc/g++ or clang.
 ```bash
 cd BCAR
 chmod +x install.sh